Alamosa - South Central Colorado

 Alamosa is 33 miles north of the New Mexico border along Highway 285 and 122 miles southwest of Pueblo, Colorado.

 Commercial air travel accommodations are handled by the San Luis Valley Regional Airport.
 Please contact your preferred travel agent or airline for flight arrangements.

 Featured Alamosa Businesses

-Stay with us at the entrance to National Park -- Alamosa, 32 miles.
+Stay with us at the entrance of our National Park -- Alamosa, 32 miles.
 Serenity at the Great Sand Dunes.
+Lodge Rooms: Queen or King beds.
+Heated indoor pool.
+WiFi.
 At the foot of Sangre de Cristo Mountains.
-Lodge rooms: Queen or King beds.
-Heated indoor pool.
-WI-FI.

-Between South Fork and Wolf Creek Ski Area; Riverbend Resort is close to Alamosa, Creede, Pagosa Springs.
-Full hookup RV Park.
-Cabins with fireplaces, decks overlooking private stocked river frontage.
+Between South Fork and Wolf Creek Ski Area; Riverbend Resort is near Pagosa Springs and Alamosa.
+Year Round Full hookup RV Park.
+Cabins: fireplaces, decks overlooking privately stocked river frontage.

-Relax along Ute Creek in Fort Garland with long level RV sites and a separate tent campground area.
-Free WI-FI throughout Park.
+Relax along Ute Creek in Fort Garland with long level RV sites and separate tent campground area.
 Enjoy exploring in south central Colorado.
+Free WiFi throughout Park.
 LESS PEOPLE = MORE FUN!

 For more travel information contact:

 Alamosa Activities & Maps

 Great Sand Dunes National Park & Preserve